TheElectronWill/night-config/README.md

 The releases are available on [Maven Central](https://search.maven.org/search?q=com.electronwill.night-config) and [JitPack](https://jitpack.io/#TheElectronWill/Night-Config).

 # Android

-Older versions of Android don't provide the packages `java.util.function` and `java.nio.file`, which NightConfig heavily uses.
-If you encounter issues on android you can use the special version that I've made for you by adding `_android` to the modules' names.
+Very old (API version < 24) versions of Android don't provide the packages `java.util.function` and `java.nio.file`, which NightConfig heavily uses.
+These versions are disappearing from the market, and it's a bit difficult to continue to maintain them, therefore NightConfig v4+ doesn't attempt to support them.

-Please [read the wiki](https://github.com/TheElectronWill/Night-Config/wiki/Modules-and-dependencies) for more information.

 # Repo branches
 The repository has several branches: